-[email protected] group is organising a special consignment of flak jackets for women in the Verkhovna Rada, the Ukrainian parliament, as a gesture of solidarity with female colleagues who continue to carry out their democratic duties while under potential military attack.
+The Women@PACE group strongly supports women in Ukraine.
+As one of its initiatives, the group organised a special consignment of flak jackets for women in the Ukrainian parliament as a gesture of solidarity with female colleagues who carry out their democratic duties under potential military attack.

 In cooperation with the Equality Committee, the group is also showing solidarity with women and young girls in Iran and calling for urgent political action on their violent repression.